Māori Medium Teaching/Te Kaupapa Arareo Māori

 If you can speak te reo Māori, you’re in high demand not only for your language skills, but as role models for Māori students in New Zealand.

 Ngā hōtaka Tohu Paetahi

-E rua ngā hōtaka kaupapa arareo Māori ki Te Kura Toi Tangata Faculty of Education hei whakangungu i ngā ākonga ki te mahi i roto i ngā hōtaka reorua, hōtaka rumaki me ngā kura auraki hoki.
+E rua ngā hōtaka kaupapa arareo Māori ki Te Kura Toi Tangata School of Education hei whakangungu i ngā ākonga ki te mahi i roto i ngā hōtaka reorua, hōtaka rumaki me ngā kura auraki hoki.